extremebleem/luaapi/README.md

 - `setFloat(key: string, value: number): void` - Sets a float value.
 - `setInt(key: string, value: number): void` - Sets an integer value.

+### Beam_t
+Represents a beam entity in the game.

+### BeamInfo_t
+Represents the configuration for creating a beam.

+**Properties:**
+- `type`: number - Type of the beam.
+- `startEnt`: entity | nil - Starting entity for the beam.
+- `startAttachment`: number - Attachment point on the start entity.
+- `endEnt`: entity | nil - Ending entity for the beam.
+- `endAttachment`: number - Attachment point on the end entity.
+- `vecStart`: vector - Starting position of the beam.
+- `vecEnd`: vector - Ending position of the beam.
+- `modelIndex`: number - Index of the beam's model.
+- `modelName`: string | nil - Name of the beam's model.
+- `haloIndex`: number - Index of the halo effect.
+- `haloName`: string | nil - Name of the halo effect.
+- `haloScale`: number - Scale of the halo effect.
+- `life`: number - Duration of the beam.
+- `width`: number - Width of the beam.
+- `endWidth`: number - Width at the end of the beam.
+- `fadeLength`: number - Length over which the beam fades.
+- `amplitude`: number - Amplitude of the beam's oscillation.
+- `brightness`: number - Brightness of the beam.
+- `speed`: number - Speed of the beam's animation.
+- `startFrame`: number - Starting frame for the beam's animation.
+- `frameRate`: number - Frame rate of the beam's animation.
+- `red`: number - Red color component.
+- `green`: number - Green color component.
+- `blue`: number - Blue color component.
+- `renderable`: boolean - Whether the beam is renderable.
+- `segments`: number - Number of segments in the beam.
+- `flags`: number - Beam flags.
+- `vecCenter`: vector - Center position for ring beams.
+- `startRadius`: number - Starting radius for ring beams.
+- `endRadius`: number - Ending radius for ring beams.

+### IViewRenderBeams
+Manages rendering and manipulation of beams.

+**Methods:**
+- `clearBeams(): void` - Clears all beams.
+- `createBeamEnts(beamInfo: BeamInfo_t): Beam_t | nil` - Creates a beam between two entities.
+- `createBeamEntPoint(beamInfo: BeamInfo_t): Beam_t | nil` - Creates a beam from an entity to a point.
+- `createBeamFollow(beamInfo: BeamInfo_t): Beam_t | nil` - Creates a beam that follows an entity.
+- `createBeamRing(beamInfo: BeamInfo_t): Beam_t | nil` - Creates a ring-shaped beam between entities.
+- `createBeamRingPoint(beamInfo: BeamInfo_t): Beam_t | nil` - Creates a ring-shaped beam at a point.
+- `freeBeam(beam: Beam_t): void` - Frees a beam.
+- `updateBeamInfo(beam: Beam_t, beamInfo: BeamInfo_t): void` - Updates a beam's properties.
+- `drawBeam(beam: Beam_t): void` - Draws a beam.

 ### surface_t
 Represents a surface.